Sometimes, giving your dog a pill can be quite the challenge. Dogs are smart and know that they don’t always like taking pills.

 You may find that it only takes one of these techniques for them to start taking their medicine without any fuss at all.

-- ►Reusable and Washable:Pill pusher for cats is reusable and washable.
+- ►Reusable and Washable:Pill pusher for cats for cats is reusable and washable.
 Wash and Dry it after you use it, and storage for next use.
 Finger rings of pill giver for dogs for easy control, water can also be drawn to aid in swallowing by this animal pill dispenser.

 1. Put the pill in a piece of cheese – Many dogs find pills to be a bit of an unpleasant experience, but luckily there are ways you can make the pill go down more easily.
 One way is by hiding it in cheese.